 Consider your finances and time commitments, and what you might do if your life circumstances suddenly change.

-When you decide to get a dog, know that you are making a commitment to provide for them for their whole life.
+When you decide to get a dog, know that you are committing to provide for them for their whole life.

 Get a reference for a reputable breeder.
 Area kennel clubs should be able to provide information on local breeders.